Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Memorial Granma

 The Memorial Granma is an open-air memorial displaying the boat Fidel Castro used to transport fighters from Mexico to Cuba.
-In edition to Castro’s boat it has old fighter airplanes, armoured personnel carriers, tanks and classic vehicles.
+In edition to Castro’s boat, the museum has old fighter airplanes, armored personnel carriers, tanks and classic vehicles.

 It’s location next door to the Museo Nacional de Bellas Artes make it easy to combine with other sights and attractions.